rjayroach/prepd.orig/terraform/README.md

 # Terraform

-Used to provision AWS resources for development, staging and production Infrastructure Environments
+Used to provision AWS resources primarily for staging and production Infrastructure Environments and occasionally for development

 Terraform Templates (tf) define the infraststructure

+## One Time Configuration

+After creating the project then:

+- a bucket name for state must be created.
+It must be globally unique within the AWS infrastructure

 ## State